-If the Hearing Board Chair determines that the party offering the new evidence has met their burden, then the parties will be granted a reasonable delay in the hearing to review the evidence or prepare for questioning of the witness.
+If the Hearing Board Chair answers in the affirmative to both questions, then the parties will be granted a reasonable delay in the hearing to review the evidence or prepare for questioning of the witness.
 The Hearing Board Chair will have sole discretion to make this decision and determine how long the delay shall be.